balthazar-space/Balthazar-IO/README.md

 A simple usb 2.0 hub is enough, so a very ubiquitous usb hub chip was chosen.
 Main mini-computer board usually provides a much better hub for 4 downstream usb devices.
 At this point this is still mainly USB 2.x - slowly moving to usb3.x.

 Mass storage / system disk - microSD – and especially versions of SSD (sata or pcie) – should be plugged to usb3.x directly (via usb adapter).

+KiCad 5.1.5 files are uploaded here as well as the drawings and pictures.

 ## License